navanvliet/navanvliet/book/Personalinterests/Sports/Sports.md

 height: 100px
 ---
 ```

-When I was young at started playing at the 'Musjes' at HC Bloemendaal, the youngest level possible at the club.
-I played hockey a lot and was quite fanatic.
-As second year in the D's, I was in the first team and we competed at a high level.
-After doing well in our regional competition, we were selected for D-day, which is a national championships tournament in one-day for all regional top teams.
-During this tournament, I remember taking a shoout-out and scoring in the semi-finals, after which we advanced to the final.
-In this final we lost from Rotterdam.
-This was the highlight of my hockey carreer.
-The next year in the C's I did not got selected for the first team, as I was not home in time as I went on a 5-week summer holiday to {ref}`Australia`.
-You need to be home the last 2 weeks to make it into the first team, which I was not.
-In the second team at Bloemendaal in the C's and B's, we played in the Topklasse A. After the B's I stopped playing hockey to focus on other sports.
+When I was young, I started playing at the 'Musjes' at HC Bloemendaal, the youngest age group at the club.
+I quickly became quite fanatic.
+As a second-year D-player, I was selected for the first team and we competed at a high level.
+After performing well regionally, we qualified for "D-day," a national one-day championship for regional top teams.
+I vividly remember scoring a shoot-out in the semi-final, after which we advanced to the final, where we lost to Rotterdam.
+This was the highlight of my hockey career.

+The following year in the C's, I wasn’t selected for the first team because I had been on a 5-week summer holiday to {ref}`Australia`, and wasn’t back in time for team selection.
+I played in the second team in both the C’s and B’s, competing in the Topklasse A. After the B’s, I decided to stop playing hockey to focus on other sports.

+---

+## ⛸️ Ice Skating & Tennis

 ```{figure} Figures/ijsclub_Haarlem.jpg
 ---